Projected Subgradient Ascent for Convex Maximization: Projected Subgradient Ascent

 \section{Projected Subgradient Ascent}

-In this section, we analyze the behavior of projected subgradient ascent for maximizing a convex function \(f\) over a closed convex set \(S\subseteq \cH\).
+In this section, we analyze the behavior of projected subgradient ascent for maximizing a continuous convex function \(f\) over a closed convex set \(S\subseteq \cH\).
 The problem of maximizing a convex function is NP‐hard (e.g.,~\cite{pardalos-vavasis}).
 Therefore, we focus on obtaining first-order stationary points.

-For convex minimization, projected subgradient descent (PGD) with a diminishing step size sequence \(\{\eta_k\}_{k\in\nn}\) satisfying converges to a global minimizer (see, e.g.,~\cite{bertsekas}).
-In contrast, when maximizing a convex function using projected subgradient ascent (PGA) global convergence is no longer guaranteed, regardless of the choice of step sizes.
-Rather than vanishing steps, we focus on the case of \emph{arbitrarily large step sizes} and show that PGA \emph{always} converges to a first-order stationary point of \(f\).
+For convex minimization, projected subgradient descent (PGD) with a diminishing step size sequence \(\{\eta_k\}_{k\in\nn}\) satisfying converges to a global minimizer (see, e.g.,~\cite{bertsekas-convex}).
+In contrast, when maximizing a convex function using projected subgradient ascent (PGA) convergence to a \emph{global optimum} is not guaranteed, regardless of the choice of step sizes.
+Rather than vanishing steps, we focus on the case of \emph{arbitrarily large step sizes} and show that PGA \emph{always} converges to a \emph{first-order stationary point} of \(f\).

 \begin{defin}(Projected Subgradient Descent) Let \(f:\cH\to\rr\) be a convex function, \(S\subseteq \cH\) be a nonempty closed convex subset, and \(\{\eta_k\}_{k\in\nn}\) be a sequence of step sizes.

 \emph{Projected subgradient descent} generates a sequence of iterates \(\{x_k\}_{k\in\nn}\) in \(S\), where \(g_k\in\partial f(x_k)\) is any subgradient of \(f\) at \(x_k\). \end{defin}